aaronicsubstances/bridge-arithmetic/README.md

 - justification for any unproven arithmetic procedures and rules, following lead of Kiselev's Arithmetic.
 - long or short division algorithm, standard subtraction algorithm involving borrows or carries, long multiplication algorithm - i.e. if they were skipped in favour of the more intutive but less efficient alternatives earlier on.
-- swapping "of" operator with overloaded meaning of multiplication which covers fraction multipliers
+- swapping "of" operator with overloaded meaning of multiplication which covers fraction and negative multipliers.
+And use bare times symbol and retire use of circled times symbol for multiplication.
 - standard formulas for multiplication and division of fractions - i.e. if they were skipped in favour of the more intutive but less efficient alternatives earlier on.
 - Divisibility Rules and Prime Factorization
 - developing proficiency in arithmetic of integers and rational numbers involving negative numbers.